Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 *Daily Value: Percentages are based on a diet of 2,000 calories a day.

-The nutritional value of artichokes is also impressive considering one only provides about 60 calories but over 10 percent of your daily needs of five different essential nutrients.
-It’s particularly considered both a food high in folic acid and a food high in vitamin K.
+The nutritional value of artichokes provides many essential nutrients.
+This veggie is particularly considered both a food high in folic acid and a food high in vitamin K.

-Diets high in antioxidants may help ward off various types of cancer, since antioxidants are exactly what our bodies require in order to combat free radicals and slow the onset on diseases that are often seen in aging populations.
-Compounds present in artichokes — specifically rutin, quercetin and gallic acid — have been shown in studies to reduce the growth of cancerous cells and therefore prevent cancerous tumors from proliferating.
+Diets high in antioxidants may help ward off various types of cancer, since antioxidants are exactly what our bodies require in order to combat free radicals and slow the onset of diseases that are often seen in aging populations.
+Compounds present in artichokes, specifically rutin, quercetin and gallic acid, have been shown in studies to reduce the growth of cancerous cells and therefore prevent cancerous tumors from proliferating.

 Artichokes have displayed their cancer-fighting abilities on two cancers in particular: breast cancer and hepatocellular carcinoma.
 Research published in both the Journal of Cellular Physiology and Oxidative Medicine and Cellular Longevity found that polyphenolic extracts from the edible parts of artichokes “induce apoptosis and decrease the invasive potential of the human breast cancer cell line MDA-MB231.”